korzio/djv/README.md

 ### instance(name)

-check if object correspond to schema
+instantiate an object that corresponds to a schema
 ```
 env.instance('test#/common');
 // => { type: 'common' }